pawel002/WDI_1/README.md

 # Introduction to CS
-Solutions to excercisses from Introduction to CS
+Solutions to excercises from Introduction to CS